BadCoder228/CW-Cracker/README.md

 # Installation & Usage
-1. download the project
-2. unzip it
-3. go to the app folder
-4. launch the app
-5. press the "CRACK" button
-6. go to steam
-7. launch the CW and choose the "Local Storage" option
-8. enjoy your cracked game!
+as soon as you crack the content warning file, go to steam, launch content warning, then pick the "Local Save" option, and enjoy.